 The origins of other peoples are wrapped in legends and myth.
 Can anyone tell who was the first Russian?
 Or who was the first German or Turk?
-Ask any Jew who was the first Jew, and he will unhesitatingly reply, "Abraham".
+Ask any Jew who was the first Jew, and he will unhesitatingly reply, "Abraham."

-The Jews are unique as a witness to the reliability of the Biblical records.
+The Jews are unique as a witness to the reliability of the biblical records.
 Unique is their dispersion among all the nations; equally unique is their development.
-The Jews are only one-half per cent of the population of the world, yet how disproportionate is their suffering, but also their deliverance, their return to their own country; they are unique by the fact that their whole history has been foretold.
-God said through Moses: "I will scatter you among the heathen, and will draw out a sword after you: and your land shall be desolate, and your cities waste": (Leviticus 26:33).
-"And the Lord shall scatter you among the nations, and ye shall be left few in number among the heathen, whither the Lord shall lead you" (Deuteronomy 4:27).
+The Jews are only one-half percent of the population of the world, yet how disproportionate is their suffering.
+They are unique also in their deliverance, their return to their own country, and the fact that their whole history has been foretold.
+God said through Moses: "I will scatter you among the nations and draw out a sword after you; your land shall be desolate and your cities waste" (Leviticus 26:33).
+"And the LORD will scatter you among the peoples, and you will be left few in number among the nations where the LORD will drive you" (Deuteronomy 4:27).

-Later, another prophecy foretells the gathering of the scattered people of Israel: "For I will take you from among the heathen, and gather you out of all countries, and will bring you into your own land" (Ezekiel 36:24).
+Later, another prophecy foretells the gathering of the scattered people of Israel: "For I will take you from among the nations, gather you out of all countries, and bring you into your own land" (Ezekiel 36:24).

 The Jews are unique in that they have remained apart, while scattered throughout the whole world.
 Wherever the Jew is found, he is a Jew.
 He is not a Jewish Russian, but a Russian Jew.
-The Jews remain Jews, although they have no concentrating force and no world-wide government.
+The Jews remain Jews, although they have no concentrating force and no worldwide government.